Khajuwala

 Khajuwala is a town in the Bikaner district of Rajasthan, India.
 It is located near the Indo-Pakistan border (23 km) and is situated around 113 km from the district headquarters Bikaner.
 It is an intermediate panchayat with several villages under its administration.
 It produces a lot of raw cotton and wheat.
 Indira Gandhi Canal has brought about development of this area.
 It is a big agro products market in Bikaner district.
 Earlier its name was Beriyawali.
 It is also seat in Rajasthan legislative assembly.
 The current elected Member of Legislative assembly (MLA) from Khajuwala is Govind ram meghwal (INC).

 Khajuwala has recently been given a status of Panchayat samiti.

 Khajuwala also has many industries such as mustard oil mills and cotton spinning mills.
 There are a large number of brick kilns on the outskirts of the town and there are also gypsum mines and plants.

 It is the leading wheat, cotton, mustard and guar producing tehsil of Bikaner district.
-Agriculture is flourishing well here.
-With canal irrigation you can see vast lush green farmlands.
+Agriculture is flourishing here.
+With canal irrigation you can see vast green farmlands.

 Marwari *(Bikaneri) is the native language of Khajuwala.

-Extent, geography and climate
+Geography

 Khajuwala is in the Thar Desert.
 Thorny shrubs and sandy dunes are the basic characteristics of this region.
 Kikar(Acacia), Aak (Calotropis procera), Khejari (Prosopis cineraria), Khimp (Leptadenia pyrotechnica), Lathiya, Laana and Booiin (Aerva tomentosa), Tumba(Citrullus colocynthis) make natural vegetation of this area.
 According to experts Khajuwala area is enriched with fertile soil for crops.
 Gypsum rocks are assets of this region.
-The waters of Ignp canal has brought changes to flora and fauna and agriculture of wheat, mustard, cotton, Guar, pulses and Jawar has given a composite form of sandy dunes and green fields.
-This region with Gharsana is called cotton-belt but now things are changing.
-Average annual rainfall has fallen dramatically in the last few years.
-Since key source of irrigation is canal-water, water supply is inadequate for agriculture.